-The Real-Life Murderess Behind the American Horror Story: Coven Character
+The Real-Life Murderess Behind American Horror Story: Coven

 I think we can all agree that Kathy Bates is terrifying when she puts her mind to it.

-If you watched the premiere of American Horror Story: Coven last Wednesday, she was undoubtedly the cause of a few chills down your spine.
-In case you didn’t tune in, she plays Delphine LaLaurie, a character Bates has called “five times worse” than Annie Wilkes from Misery.
+If you watched American Horror Story: Coven, she was undoubtedly the cause of a few chills down your spine.
+In case you didn’t see it, she plays Delphine LaLaurie, a character Bates has called “five times worse” than Annie Wilkes from Misery.

 Marie Delphine LaLaurie was a thrice-married New Orleans socialite in the early 1800s.
 Like many wealthy southerners of the time, the LaLauries had household slaves.
 Though it had been long-rumored that the slaves were treated cruelly, even for the era, the final straw came in 1833, when a young slave girl named Lia (or Leah) was brushing Mme.
 LaLaurie’s hair and accidentally hit a tangle.
 Outraged at the abuse of her tender head, Delphine chased the poor girl around the house with a whip.
 The chase ended on the roof of the mansion, where Lia was driven to the edge by the whip-wielding lady of the house.
 Forced to choose between a flogging or a leap, Lia chose the latter and died when she smashed into the stone courtyard three stories below.
 It’s said that her body narrowly missed hitting a man who was entering the house; the man reported LaLaurie to the police.
 After the girl’s body was found in a well on the property, the household was fined $300 and had to sell their slaves.

 The poor slaves who thought the nightmare was over were wrong.
 Madame LaLaurie simply gave an associate the funds to purchase her slaves at auction, then had them promptly returned to the house.